Invoice Late Fee Wording: Examples & Templates You Can Use

 #3.
 Interest Rate

-Businesses looking to implement uniform or standardized late fees on all overdue invoices will benefit best from using interest rates.
+Businesses looking to implement uniform or standardized late fees on all overdue invoices will benefit most from using interest rates.
 Interest rates are standard among companies and charge an additional percentage depending on the amount the customer owes.

 The additional interest is added monthly, weekly, or daily after the payment due date.